-In lieu of a defined benefit plan, Chemours provides an enhanced 401(k) contribution for employees who previously participated in DuPont's pension plan.
-The enhanced benefits consist of an additional contribution of 1% to 7% of the employee's eligible compensation, depending upon the employee's length of service with DuPont at the time of the Separation.
+In lieu of a defined benefit plan, Chemours provided an enhanced 401(k) contribution for employees who previously participated in EID's pension plan.
+The enhanced benefits consisted of an additional contribution of 1% to 7% of the employee's eligible compensation, depending upon the employee's length of service with EID at the time of the Separation.
 The enhancement ended in 2019.